T-Cards represent American tobacco issues and are one of the most popular of the designations given by Jefferson Burdick in the American Card Catalog.

 These issues are interesting as many high-grade examples still exist, despite their age.
 As stated, the majority were international issues.
 Those were often preserved by collectors better than their American counterparts as collecting was seen as more of an adult hobby in other parts of the world.
 Many cards were affixed or placed into collecting books and sat undisturbed for decades.
 Thus, it isn’t uncommon to see them in very good condition and without major flaws.

 Looking to learn more about collecting tobacco cards?
-Here’s an introduction of sorts that I wrote, which covers their history
+Here’s an introduction of sorts that I wrote, which covers their history.

 Below is a list of pre-war golf card sets and multi-sport sets where a golf card can be found.
 All are multi-sport issues unless otherwise identified.
+Note that Canadian tobacco cards are found under the C-Card golf page.